Tips for a Successful Tsum Valley Via Manaslu Circuit Trek:

 Porter:

 As per the tailored-made packages, porter is excluded.
 But if you would like to have porters, we will be more than happy to offer them.
 Normally, we provide a porter for two people, and he carries 20 kilos.
 A porter makes a massive difference in terms of avoiding carrying a burden of kilos and enjoying the beautiful surroundings.
+They are also well-trained in cases of emergencies, giving you an extra layer of help along the trail.
 I am pretty sure you are fit enough, but if you ask me, I would recommend a porter since it makes a huge difference on the high altitude, rugged, and uneven trails.

 When we are planning holidays for new destinations, it often comes to mind what to pack in our backpacks.
 Especially for the adventure, it is a very common question regarding the practical packing list.
 However, as per our 25 years of experience in trekking in Nepal, NTE makes you stress-free and suggests the following: